IBM/build-deploy-cloud-native-application-using-cp4a/Readme.md

 * Check your Tekton dashboard.
 Under the Tekton resources list, select `PipelineRuns`.
 It should show the pipelinerun in-progress.
 Wait for this one to get completed.

 When the pipeline run completes, check that the application is deployed to OpenShift by running the following command:

-**deploy app in the same namespace**

-**deploy app in different namespace**

-If you want to deploy your application in different namespace instead of default one which is inthis case is *Kabanero*.
-Go to Visual Studio and run
-**appsody build** in your Visual Studio terminal.
-It will create a deployment configuration file for your project.
-After the above command executes successfully, you will see a new generated file called *app-deploy.yaml* on the left hand side of your screen.
-This file will help you to deploy the application on Cloud Pak for Applications in non-default namespace.
-Add a namespace section as follows: